EmbarkStudios/puffin/README.md

 We use the [cargo release](https://github.com/crate-ci/cargo-release) tool to manage changelogs, git tags and publishing crates.

-Each substantial pull request should have a changelog entry (see [keep a changelog](https://keepachangelog.com)) and never update a crate version directly.
+Each substantial pull request should add a changelog entry under the `[Unreleased]` section (see [keep a changelog](https://keepachangelog.com) and previous changelog entries).
+The crate version in `Cargo.toml` is never updated manually in a PR as it's handled by `cargo release`.

 ## License